 Preferred Method of Resolution

-The preferred approach to resolve the question of child custody is for parents to work out terms of custody themselves.
+The preferred approach to resolve the question of child custody is for parents to work out the terms of custody themselves.
 Some parents can reach this agreement on their own, but some may require guidance.
 Those that need help can attend mediation with a mediator to discuss the resolution of these issues.
 The mediator will try to determine the desires of each parent individually, then bring them together to attempt to reach a compromise solution.
-If an agreement is reached, the mediator will prepare a written parenting agreement and submit it to the Court and the attorneys for review and signature.
+If an agreement is reached, the mediator will prepare a written parenting agreement and submit it to the Court and the legal team for review and signature.

 If no agreement is reached, the custody issue will be decided by a judge.
 The paramount consideration for the judge is the best interest of the child.
 To determine the best interest of the child, the court will consider the following factors:

 - The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her physical custody.

 - Any nomination of a guardian for the child by a parent.